wtcurtis/TVFilter/README.md

 `python tvfiltermulti.py <directory to search> <path prefix to move to>`

+# scraper.py
+Right now, just scrapes a wikipedia list-of-episodes document for episode names.
+Returns a map, like:
+`metadata[<season number>][<episode number>]`

 # renamer.py
-renamer.py is pretty much set up to scrape a Wikipedia list-of-episodes document for episode names, and rename files in the given directory (filenames are assumed to be in the format created by the tvfilter*.py)
+renamer.py renames files in the given directory (filenames are assumed to be in the format created by the tvfilter*.py) using the metadata provided.

+metadata is scraped using scraper.py.

 `renamer.renameAll(<path of the episode files>, <metadata stream>)`